dmeach/greyscale-privacy-policy/README.md

-# Privacy Policy for Greyscale
+# Privacy Policy for Grayscale

 **Last updated: February 2, 2026**

 ## Introduction

-This Privacy Policy describes how Greyscale ("we", "our", or "the app") handles your information.
+This Privacy Policy describes how Grayscale ("we", "our", or "the app") handles your information.
 We are committed to protecting your privacy.

 ## Information We Collect

-Greyscale stores most data locally on your device.
+Grayscale stores most data locally on your device.
 For the global leaderboard feature, some anonymized data is synced to the cloud.

 ### Data Stored Locally
 - **Usage Statistics**: Time spent in greyscale mode, session history, streaks, achievements